Deputy CEO Wavetec

 Is a renowned industry professional in the customer experience solutions industry.
 He has an obsessive passion for customer facing technologies that help corporations improve their service areas & customer experiences.
 He consults to some of the world’s largest brands on their customer experience strategy and journey; his focus areas are New Product Development and Customer Journey Design.

-Customer wait time is primarily affected by the poor design of waiting line system.
-A waiting line system, which is also referred as a queuing system is made up of customers and the service system.
+Customer wait time is primarily affected by the poor design of the waiting for line system.
+A waiting line system, which is also referred to as a queuing system is made up of customers and the service system.
 Understanding the pitfalls of poor customer satisfaction which results from long queues is essential for any customer experience professional.

-Waiting line theory which is popularly known as queuing theory is a step by step mathematical study of waiting lines.
+Waiting line theory which is popularly known as queuing theory is a step-by-step mathematical study of waiting lines.
 This broad theory is substantial enough to cover customer wait problems in almost any business scenario.

 Economics of the waiting line